 Tasks can be created and edited in Outlook as usual for individual users and user groups.
 Additionally, you can create task sequences, as well as tasks in public or shared folders.
+Tasks can be delegated to other users who can accept or decline the task.
 The assignment of tasks to a project, which is possible via the Open-Xchange Server web interface, is not supported by MS Outlook.